 If you are receiving advance payments of the premium tax credit, it is particularly important that you report changes in circumstances, such as moving to a new address, to the Marketplace.
 There’s a simple reason.
 Reporting your move lets the Marketplace update the information used to determine your eligibility for a Marketplace plan, which may in turn affect the appropriate amount of advance payments of the premium tax credit that the government sends to your health insurer.

 Reporting the changes promptly will help you get the proper type and amount of financial assistance.
 Getting too much premium assistance means you may owe additional money or get a smaller refund when you file your taxes.
 On the other hand, getting too little could mean missing out on monthly premium assistance that you deserve.

-Other changes in circumstances that you should report to the Marketplace include:
+Other changes in circumstances that you should report to Covered CA or us if you appoint us as your agent include:

 - an increase or decrease in your income, including lump sum payments like a lump sum payment of Social Security benefits

 - marriage or divorce

 - the birth or adoption of a child or other changes affecting the composition of your tax family

 - gaining or losing your eligibility for other health care coverage

 Many of these changes in circumstances – including moving out of the area served by your current Marketplace plan – qualify you for a special enrollment period to change or get insurance through the Marketplace.
 In most cases, if you qualify for the special enrollment period, you will have sixty days to enroll following the change in circumstances.
 You can find information about special enrollment periods by clicking the link, scrolling down to our ask a question section or using the red email us button at the bottom of your screen.